angeldothycodes/Ultimate-IT-Support-Course-for-Technical-Skills/IT Help Desk - With Real Examples.md

 Releasing and renewing your IP address clears out a bad or outdated address.
 It's useful for when users can't connect or they might have switched networks or see IP conflicts in their event viewer.

+# The Dreaded - Blue Screen of Death (BSOD)

+Let's now talk about resolving blue screen errors in Windows.